 नवकरण तन्त्र

-Navakaraṇa Sākalya Tantra, shorten as Navakaraṇa Tantra is a methodology for a holistic self-directed transformation.
-Dario Calvaruso developed this method through a multidisciplinary integration of ancient practices into a modern scientific approach.
+Navakaraṇa Sākalya Tantra is a methodology for a holistic self-directed transformation developed by Dario Calvaruso through a multidisciplinary integration of ancient practices into a modern scientific approach.

 Curriculum